-In Xilinx 7 series devices, if BRAMs are found to be cascaded, since only one BRAM can be active at any time, the rest of the BRAMs can be disabled based on address and any existing enable conditions.
+In Xilinx[®] 7 series devices, if block RAMs are found to be cascaded, because only one block RAM can be active at any time, the rest of the block RAMs can be disabled based on address and any existing enable conditions.
 This enables large power savings.

-These optimizations are performed by default in the opt_design phase in the Vivado Design Suite.
+These optimizations are performed by default in the opt_design phase in the Vivado[®] Design Suite.

-Performing Power Optimization in the Vivado IDE
+Performing Power Optimization in the Vivado Integrated Design Environment

-Power optimizations are performed during two stages in Vivado: opt_design and power_opt_design.
+Power optimizations are performed during two stages in Vivado:

+• opt_design

+• power_opt_design

 Optimizations that are performed during the opt_design phase occur without user intervention.
-These optimizations primarily focus on power savings on Block RAMs.
+These optimizations primarily focus on power savings on block RAMs.

-IMPORTANT: The power optimization might impact the timing performance of your design during opt design, power opt design, or both.
+IMPORTANT!
+The power optimization might impact the timing performance of your design during opt_design, power_opt_design, or both.

-For UltraScale devices, the more aggressive BRAM power optimizations that may negatively impact timing are included only in power_opt_design.
+For UltraScale[TM] devices, the more aggressive block RAM power optimizations that may negatively impact timing are included only in power_opt_design.
 This allows performance to be traded for power savings.
-For UltraScale+ devices, XPM-URAM power optimization occurs in power_opt_design.
+For UltraScale+[TM] devices, XPM-URAM power optimization occurs in power_opt_design.

-By default the opt_design command will perform BRAM power optimization.
-BRAM power optimization can also be run explicitly and standalone by using the -bram_power_opt option:
+By default the opt_design command performs block RAM power optimization.
+Block RAM power optimization can also be run explicitly and standalone by using the -bram_power_opt option: